Common examples of medicines used to improve erections are sildenafil (Viagra, Silvasta, Vedafil), tadalafil (Cialis) and vardenafil (Levitra).

 PDE5 inhibitors have no effect on your libido (sexual desire), ejaculation or fertility.

 The PDE5 inhibitors (sildenafil, tadalafil, vardenafil) are all similarly effective.
 They work well for most men with erectile dysfunction, allowing intercourse (or sex) in about 70% (7 out of every 10) users.
-Sildenafil and vardenafil need to be taken on an empty stomach but tadalafil may be taken with food.
+They can all be taken with or without food but sildenafil and vardenafil can take longer to work if taken with food.

 Depending on the medication you are prescribed, a tablet should be taken between 30 minutes and 1 hour before sexual intercourse.
 Hands-on stimulation is still required to obtain an erection.
 The medicine should be taken in a relaxed setting.